 - Basic science applications must clearly demonstrate how your research relates to diabetes and how it could provide valuable insights for future research and/or translation into clinical practice.

 A good lay summary should avoid:

-- Detailed explanations of what diabetes is – lay readers are likely to know a lot about this and will want to know more about the particular research project.
+- Detailed explanations of what diabetes is – GAP are likely to know a lot about this and will want to know more about the particular research project.